olgunx/doorlink/README.md

 1. **The Shared Secret (Key Exchange):** During initial setup, your phone and the lock securely agree on a master "Shared Secret" using military-grade cryptography (NIST P-256 ECDH).
 This master secret is safely stored on both devices and is **never** transmitted over the air.
 2. **The Challenge (The Lock asks a question):** The lock constantly broadcasts a random mathematical puzzle (the "Challenge") to the surrounding area.
 It changes this puzzle every 15 seconds.
 3. **The Response (The Phone answers):** The app running in the background of your pocketed phone hears the puzzle.
 It uses the master Shared Secret to solve the puzzle (using an HMAC-SHA256 hash) and silently broadcasts the correct answer back.
+4. **The Verification (The Lock checks the work):** The lock calculates the answer itself using the master Shared Secret.
+When it receives your phone's broadcast, it verifies a perfect match.
+It also measures the Bluetooth signal strength (RSSI) to ensure you are standing directly in front of the door, not just parked in the driveway.
-4. **Physical Intent (The Wave):** Just because your phone is near the door doesn't mean you want to go outside!
-The lock verifies your phone's answer and measures the signal strength.
-It then waits for you to wave your hand over the laser sensor, proving your intent to open the door.
+5. **Physical Intent (The Wave):** Just because you are authorized and nearby doesn't mean you want to go inside!
+The lock arms itself and waits for you to wave your hand over its laser distance sensor, proving your intent to enter.
-5. **Anti-Replay Protection (One-Time Use):** Once the door opens, that specific puzzle is instantly "burned".
+6. **Anti-Replay Protection (One-Time Use):** Once the door opens, that specific puzzle is instantly "burned".
 Even if a hacker was hiding in the bushes and recorded your phone's answer, playing it back to the door a minute later won't work because the lock has already moved on to a new puzzle.

 *(Note for developers: To bypass aggressive OS-level BLE duplicate filtering that prevents locked phones from seeing the same beacon twice, the ESP32 dynamically randomizes its own BLE MAC address every time the challenge rotates!)*

+### 🧑‍💻 Code Deep-Dive: Keys in Action

+If you look at the source code, here is exactly how the public and private keys are used to solve the "puzzle":

+**1. The Mobile App (`BeaconService.kt`)**
+When the Android app scans the BLE challenge, it runs the `computeResponse()` function:
+* It grabs the **App's Private Key** (stored securely on the phone).
+* It grabs the **ESP32's Public Key** (hardcoded for now as `ESP_PUBLIC_KEY_HEX`).
+* It uses Elliptic-Curve Diffie-Hellman (`KeyAgreement.getInstance("ECDH")`) to combine them into a `Shared Secret`.
+* It then uses `HmacSHA256` to hash the `Shared Secret`, the `User ID`, and the `Challenge`, broadcasting the first 15 bytes back to the door.

+**2. The ESP32 Lock (`app_main.c`)**
+When the lock receives the broadcast, it runs the `compute_expected_response()` function:
+* It grabs the **ESP32's Private Key** (from internal `device_key.c`).
+* It looks up the **App's Public Key** tied to the User ID (from `enrollment_mgr.c`).
+* It uses mbedTLS (`mbedtls_ecdh_compute_shared()`) to combine them.
+Thanks to the math of ECDH, combining the *Lock's Private Key* and the *App's Public Key* results in the **exact same `Shared Secret`**.
+* It runs the same `HmacSHA256` hash on the Challenge.
+If its computed hash matches the one broadcasted by the phone, the door unlocks!

 ---